-The Family College Program at Kingsborough Community College is a collaborative effort between the City University of New York, the New York City Department of Education and the Human Resources Administration.
-The program offers women and men receiving Temporary Assistance to Needy Families (TANF) the opportunity to earn a career-oriented associate degree in an HRA approved area of study.
-While parents pursue their educational goals, their children attend the pre-Kindergarten through second grade at the Department of Education P.S.
+The Family College Program at Kingsborough Community College began in 1992 as a collaborative effort between the City University of New York, the New York City Department of Education and the Human Resources Administration.
+The program offers high school graduates receiving Temporary Assistance to Needy Families (TANF) the opportunity to earn a career oriented associate degree in an HRA approved area of study.
+While parents pursue their educational goals, their children attend pre-kindergarten through second grade at the Department of Education P.S.
 225 Superstart Plus elementary school located on the Kingsborough campus.

-The primary goal of Family College is to provide an opportunity for students to develop their educational and career skills in a supportive environment that will enable them to earn an associate degree, obtain employment and become economically self-sufficient.
-Support services offered include group and individual counseling, registration assistance, HRA guidance, technology support, career planning and job placement.

-Contact the program coordinator, Karl Dettmer for more information.
+The primary goal of Family College is to provide an opportunity for program participants to develop their educational and career skills in a supportive environment, enabling them to earn an associate degree, obtain employment and become economically self-sufficient.
+Support services include group and individual counseling, registration assistance, HRA guidance, technology support, career planning and job placement.
+For further information, contact program coordinator Karl Dettmer in the Office of Collaborative Programs.

 H.E.L.M.
-(Health Education & Lifestyle Management) Center, Room D-102C, ext.
+(Health Education & Lifestyle Management) Center, Room E-102, ext.
 4909